South Eugene High School: Activities

 The school has many athletic teams (men's and women's ultimate frisbee, volleyball, football, lacrosse, cheerleading, men's and women's soccer, men's and women's basketball, wrestling, men's and women's golf, men's and women's tennis, men’s and women’s swimming, softball, baseball, cross country and track and field) and other student activities, such as band, choir, theater, orchestra and visual arts, as well as various student clubs.

 South Eugene competes in the 6A Southwest Conference, except for football, which competes in the 5A Midwestern Conference.
 The school has experienced difficulty fielding a football team in the past due to a lack of participants.

 South Eugene High School also offers a wide variety of clubs and programs.
-These include Speech and Debate, Alpine and Nordic Ski teams, National Honor Society, Rowing Club, Red Cross Club, Rotary Interact, Black Student Union, Feminist Union, Figure of Speech, Jewish Student Union, Habitat for Humanity, Key Club, Latino Student Union, Model United Nations, Wring Club, Mock Trial, Gender & Sexuality Alliance, South Eugene Robotics Team (FIRST Robotics Competition Team 2521), and the Yiddish Club.
+These include Speech and Debate, Alpine and Nordic Ski teams, National Honor Society, Rowing Club, Red Cross Club, Rotary Interact, Black Student Union, Feminist Union, Jewish Student Union, Latino Student Union, Model United Nations, Mock Trial, Gender & Sexuality Alliance, and South Eugene Robotics Team (FIRST Robotics Competition Team 2521).